Student Progression Plan

 Services for Adult Exceptional Students

-Adult education students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with the service provider.
+Adult students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with the service provider.
 A program of studies is prescribed at the time of entry and progression is based upon demonstrated mastery of performance standards.
-Accommodations and modifications are provided in accordance with Workforce Education 504/ADAAA (Americans with Disabilities Act Amendments Act).
+Accommodations and modifications are provided in accordance with Workforce Education 504 and Americans with Disabilities Act (ADA) Amendments Act.

 All other requirements for adult education apply to adult exceptional students.